next example

 We use Support Vector Regression (SVR) to map urban surfaces.

-SVR can extract sub-pixel information by calculating land cover fractions for each pixel and allows statements about gradual urban develpoment.
+SVR can extract sub-pixel information by calculating land cover fractions for each pixel and allows

 SVR accounts for the spectral variability within and among surface classes.

 SVR is flexible regarding input data.
-We introduce a new class, seasonal vegetation, to cover areas that are soil or vegetation in different seasons.
+We introduce a new class, seasonal vegetation, to cover areas that are soil or

 Select up to three surfaces and see how a seasonal dimension adds spectral information to the data that would be hidden in a single image!

-Seasonal vegetation's spectrum is similar to soil during dry and similar to vegetation during rainy season, whereas all other surfaces are consistent during the year.
+Seasonal vegetation's spectrum is similar to soil during dry and similar to vegetation during rainy season, whereas

 Results